St Mungo's Academy: 1860–1949

 After only two and half years the school moved to St. Mungo Street, Townhead, and in 1883 overcrowding led the school to move again, this time to Parson Street also in Townhead where it remained until 1973.
-In the wake of the Education Act of 1918 the demand for admission to the school surged.
+In the wake of the Education Act 1918 the demand for admission to the school surged.
 In 1919 the school was absorbed into the state system, while retaining its Roman Catholic character under the running of the Marist Brothers.

 The school roll increased from 350 to 580 and within 10 years stood at 1,147.
 With access to the school opening up, more lay teachers were recruited.
 These included the brothers Colm and Willie Brogan.
 Until the 1930s many boys who attended the school came from beyond Glasgow.
 Pupils travelled daily from Lanarkshire, Renfrewshire, Stirlingshire, Ayrshire and Dunbartonshire due to the lack of Catholic secondary schools in these parts.

 During these years the school population also reflected a migration into the city from the Highlands, Italy and after the Second World War, Poland.
 During this period former pupils began to return to the school to teach.

 In 1923 the school motto 'Nil sine labore' was included in the new badge.
 The motto came from two lines in one of Horace’s Satires ‘Nil sine magno, Vita labore dedit mortalibus’.
 The motto means Nothing without work.

 As a result of the increasing numbers of pupils a new annex, St. Kentigern's (formerly Alexander's School) in Duke Street, was purchased.
 St. Mungo's Academy was transferred to Glasgow Corporation in 1918 and nominal fees were abolished in 1928.
 Before the Second World War St. Mungo's was not a neighbourhood school but a selective one with a highly competitive entrance exam.

 According to at least 108 former pupils were killed during World War II.
 One of those, John Gerard Woods, was posthumously awarded the MC in 1945 for gallant and distinguished service in Burma.
 Most of the school's casualties saw service in the RAF.
 There is a war memorial located in the school.